Recentlystarted/office-tools/_tools/pdf-password-remover.md

         <div class="faq-item">
             <h3><i class="fas fa-cogs"></i> How does this tool work?</h3>
-            <p>Our PDF Password Remover works entirely in your browser using client-side processing.
-Your PDF file and password never leave your device, ensuring complete privacy and security.
-The tool uses advanced PDF processing libraries to decrypt and recreate your PDF without password protection.</p>
+            <p>Our PDF Password Remover uses our secure self-hosted API to process your files.
+When you upload a password-protected PDF and provide the password, our server safely removes the encryption and returns an unlocked version.
+Files are automatically deleted after processing to ensure your privacy.</p>
         </div>

         <div class="faq-item">